 Lifu Deng is a graduate student in the CNAP program.
 He graduated from Shanghai Jiao Tong University with B.S. in Biomedical Engineering & Applied Mathematics, and M.S. in Biomedical Engineering.
 Lifu is interested in the dynamics of functional networks in the brain, and how it is influenced by structural connectivity and stimulation.
 Lifu enjoys outdoor activities and playing music.
 He’s an amateur in botanics who used to own a collection of bizarre-looking cacti, succulents, and orchids before coming to Duke.

-Devi Lakhlani is an undergraduate research student for the Electric Dinosaur lab.
-She is a sophomore majoring in neuroscience with a minor in global health.
+Devi Lakhlani was an undergraduate research student for the Electric Dinosaur lab.
+She graduated with a major in neuroscience and a minor in global health.
 In her free time, Devi enjoys dancing on Duke’s classical Indian dance team, Duke Lasya, and volunteering with Duke Helping Hands for Alzheimer’s and other Neurological Disorders (DukeHAND).

 Happy Joey the Maltese: